Illustrations of Northern Antiquities

-Illustrations of Northern Antiquities (1814), or to give its full title Illustrations of Northern Antiquities, from the Earlier Teutonic and Scandinavian Romances; Being an Abstract of the Book of Heroes, and Nibelungen Lay; with Translations of Metrical Tales, from the Old German, Danish, Swedish, and Icelandic Languages; with Notes and Dissertations, pioneering work of comparative literature, provides translations and abstracts of medieval German and Scandinavian works, including the Nibelungenlied, Heldenbuch, and various metrical tales from Old German, Danish, Swedish, and Icelandic, with notes and dissertations.
+Illustrations of Northern Antiquities (full title: Illustrations of Northern Antiquities, from the Earlier Teutonic and Scandinavian Romances; Being an Abstract of the Book of Heroes, and Nibelungen Lay; with Translations of Metrical Tales, from the Old German, Danish, Swedish, and Icelandic Languages; with Notes and Dissertations) is a pioneering work of comparative literature originally published in 1814.
+It provides translations and abstracts of medieval German and Scandinavian works, including the Nibelungenlied, Heldenbuch, and various metrical tales from Old German, Danish, Swedish, and Icelandic, accompanied by notes and dissertations.
 Its three authors were Henry Weber, who précised the Nibelungenlied and Heldenbuch; Robert Jamieson, who translated Danish and other ballads, stressing their close connection with Scottish ballads; and Walter Scott, who provided an abstract of Eyrbyggja saga.
 It significantly extended British readers' access to early Germanic literature.